kkaunda/spgf/README.md

 ## **The Formalization Process**

-The final LEAN4 code is most likely to be different from the following code snippets but at the very least it is good to know and verify that formalization is possible with the current technology stack; LEAN4 and the Mathlib library.
+The final LEAN 4 code will most likely be different from the following code snippets but at the very least it is good to know and verify that formalization is possible with the current technology stack; LEAN 4 and the Mathlib library.

 We begin as follows: